Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 ### **Structure**

-I want to structure the site with a combination of images, video and short but informative paragraphs.
+Structured site with a combination of images, video and short but informative paragraphs.

-I want the site to link externally to their Youtube and other social media so user's can see and listen to their music.
+External links to their Youtube and other social media so user's can see and listen to their music.

-There will also be a external PDF links to their full repertoire and pricing list.
+External PDF links to their full repertoire and pricing lists.

-There will be a contact form as well as another external link to a booking website.
+Contact form as well as another external link to a review/booking website.

 ### **Skeleton**